katruje/kikon-tai/README.md

 **Kikon-tai – The Spirit Mechanism Team**

+Kikon-tai is a modular, autonomous development framework for AI-led projects.
+It orchestrates modular agents that work collaboratively to deliver software with a human-in-the-loop approach.

 The name *Kikon-tai* (機魂隊) combines the characters for "machine" (機), "soul" (魂), and "team" (隊).
 It represents a development system driven by autonomous agents with structured coordination and an animating vision.
-Autonomous development infrastructure for AI-led projects.
-Builds and coordinates modular agents to deliver software in partnership with a human client.

 First mission: build a fully autonomous dev team capable of turning high-level product requirements into a working prototype with minimal client involvement.
 This project serves as a demonstration of AI-integrated software excellence.

 ---